pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Not a very motivated day.
 Just going through the motions.
 Do I even enjoy this?
 Started the Bootstrap 4 section of the Udemy Web Developer Bootcamp.

 **Thoughts:** I'm wanting to start learning JS but I keep putting off the fCC Portfolio Project.

+### Day 26: June 28, 2019, Friday

+**Today's Progress**: Built up the HTML structure for my personal portfolio page on freeCodeCamp.
+With the portfolio page I really need to go back to the other projects and make sure they're presentable.

+**Thoughts:** Zero drive.
+No motivation.
+What am I doing?
+I have no focus, or a drive to have one focus.
+I'm just average.
+I want to be happy and content with average.
+The idea that *I* have to be *above* average feels like a disease that won't go away and is slowly robbing me of joy and driving me with fear and anxiety bread from a sense of fundamental inadequacy.
+I'm lazy.

+### Day 27: June 29, 2019, Saturday

+**Today's Progress**: Today was just a mindless-tutorial-follow-along day.
+Bootstrap 4 typography, spacing, and breakpoints on the Udemy Web Developer Bootcamp.

+**Thoughts:** Not proud of my progress.